 Blade and Bow is a set of four different ancients battles played on four different game maps while using a core set of rules.
 This is the first of this "quad"- type game.

 WARNING: I have tried to like this game.
-I tried playing it several times, but always have to stop and start over again.
-Plus for a first time ever, an Ancients game did not hold my interest which is strange as I have played some winners, such as De Bellis Antiquitatis and quite a few others and some losers.
+I tried playing it several times, but always had to stop and start over again.
+Plus for a first time ever, an Ancients game did not hold my interest which is strange as I have played some winners, such as De Bellis Antiquitatis, quite a few others, and some losers.
 There are many reasons why, so keep reading if you are interested, and you will see what I like and don't like.

 Title: Blade & Bow